 After the yummy Lemon Turmeric Skillet Chicken I just made, I’m still in the mood for more turmeric.
-(I also feel like there’s a ‘more cowbell’ joke in there too…) Turmeric is an excellent anti-inflammatory, and I cook with it a lot.
+(I also feel like there’s a ‘more cowbell’ joke in there too…) Turmeric Curcumin is an excellent anti-inflammatory, and I cook with it a lot.
 I was really intrigued when I happened upon this Turmeric Latte recipe.
 I know, turmeric drinks aren’t that unusual, but I’ve never had or made one.
 That’s about to change.

 I always need something a little sweet to end the day.
 I often try and make that just a peppermint and liquorice tea, but that doesn’t always hit the spot, especially when I’m craving chocolate!
 The problem with that is the caffeine in the dark chocolate I crave doesn’t make for great sleep, and even a healthy hot chocolate can give me too much of a lift to drift off to sleep easily.
 I needed something new, something a little sweet but not so sweet that it would impact my sleep.
 Enter the Turmeric Latte!

 I really lucked out on this recipe and had all but one ingredient on hand.
 Which one was I missing?
 The unsweetened almond milk.
 I had the turmeric and other spices, palm sugar, and coconut oil in my pantry.
 It’s like they were just waiting for me to make this turmeric latte recipe.